Thanks for helping to build

 The source for most examples is maintained in the dask-examples repository.
 Updates should be made there, and they’re automatically included as part of the Dask-ML documentation build process.

-When adding an example for new feature that’s only available in master, the
+When adding an example for new feature that’s only available in main, the

 notebook should be first included in Dask-ML repository under